perlun/dotfiles/README.md

   IDE-like experience for C#, JavaScript and other languages.
 The Ruby experience is also decent.
-- Firefox: Because Debian only provides an LTS version (which is often quite old) and I'm not a big fan of Flatpak/Snap packages, I run this from `.tar.bz2` downloaded at https://www.mozilla.org/en-US/firefox/linux/, using a `.desktop` file as described [on this web page](https://wiki.debian.org/Firefox#From_Mozilla_binaries) in the Debian Wiki.
-You may have to manually run `xdg-desktop-menu install userapp-firefox.desktop` to get Cinnamon to use the file in question.
+- Firefox: Because Debian only provides an LTS version (which is often quite old) and I'm not a big fan of Flatpak/Snap packages, I run this from upstream `.tar.bz2` downloaded & installed using [this script](firefox-install.sh).
+  This provides some of the benefits of the Snap package (auto-updating) but without the potential overhead involved with sandboxing the Firefox processes.

 ## Recommended tools (macOS)